-The warmer weather provides the perfect time to get your house in order.
-From the interiors of your home to the exterior, getting your home ready for the long summer will ensure you’ll be ready to enjoy a holiday or just relax outdoors.
+The warmer weather is the perfect time to put your house in order.
+Getting your home ready for the long summer inside and out will ensure you’ll be ready to enjoy a holiday or just relax outdoors.
 Try these tips:

-- Keep your home cool naturally.
-On hot days keep your windows protected, draw your solid blinds or thick curtains with lock out backing.
-If you can, think about investing in awnings for the north and west facing windows.
+Keep your home cool naturally.
+On hot days keep your windows protected, draw your solid blinds or thick curtains with block-out backing.
+Think about investing in awnings for north and west-facing windows.
 Reflective film coatings on your windows can help prevent heat getting in through the glass.
 Remember to shut up the house in the mornings and open up when it gets cool in the evenings.

-- Got an air-conditioner?
+Got an air-conditioner?
 Keep your energy bills low.
 Clean your AC filters each month.
 Environment Victoria says cooling your home to just 26 degrees should keep you comfortable and save you money - setting your thermostat just one degree cooler can up your cooling bill by 15 per cent.
 And remember, just cool the room you're in.
-If your AC breaks down, a reliable RACV Emergency Home Assist tradesperson can come and fix it for you day or night.
+If you think you're paying too much for energy, go to RACV’s Energy Compare website to research the best deal for you.

-- Use a fan spinning in the right direction.
-Set your ceiling fan is set to counter-clockwise.
+Use a fan spinning in the right direction.
+Set your ceiling fan to counter-clockwise.
 This will draw heat away, keep you cooler and also be a more effective use of electricity.
-Even free-standing desk fans are effective and they cost little to run, while your air-conditioner can guzzle electricity, which in Victoria means it’s also responsible for a fair whack of CO2.
+Even free-standing desk fans are effective and they cost little to run, while your air-conditioner can guzzle electricity.

-- Get some good insulation.
+Get some good insulation.
 Insulation is a worthwhile investment if you can afford it, particularly if you combine bulk insulation (big batts) with foil insulation (thin sheets).
 Environment Victoria reports ceiling insulation can cut your energy use by 45 per cent, which means it pays for itself in reduced energy bills.
 And with the price of energy set to rise, insulating now is a smart way of avoiding excessive energy bills in the future.
 If you’ve been thinking about installing solar panels, go to RACV Solar to register your interest.

-- Clean bathroom vent fans Bathroom ceiling vent fans can collect quite a bit of dust, which can makes them noisy and inefficient.
-Remove the cover, vacuum out any dust.
+Clean bathroom vent fans Bathroom ceiling vent fans can collect quite a bit of dust, which can make them noisy and inefficient.
+Remove the cover and vacuum out any dust.

-- Bathroom drains.
-Nothing ruins a good shower like a slow running drain.
-To clean bath, shower and sink drains remove the drain assembly and insert a drain stick in the drain pipe to pull out any hair or other clogs.
-Some people use vinegar or a little bleach down the drain, allow it to sit for 10 minutes, then flush it with water to kill any mold or mildew lurking in the pipe.
+Bathroom drains.
+Nothing ruins a good shower like a slow-running drain.
+To clean bath, shower and sink drains, remove the drain assembly and insert a drain stick in the drain pipe to pull out any hair or other clogs.
+Some people use vinegar or a little bleach down the drain, allow it to sit for 10 minutes, then flush it with water to kill any mould or mildew lurking in the pipe.

-- Roll out the BBQ.
-If you haven’t used your BBQ in a while, check that your gas bottle is in working condition and that there are no leaks.
+Roll out the barbecue.
+If you haven’t used your barbecue in a while, check that your gas bottle is in working condition and that there are no leaks.

-- Don’t broadcast holiday plans.
-Summer is a great time to get away, but be careful who you tell on Facebook and other social media, as thieves will see this as a chance to target your house.
+Don’t broadcast holiday plans.
+Summer is a great time to get away, but be careful who you tell on Facebook and other social media, as burglars may see this as a chance to target your house.
 Getting an RACV Home Security system can also keep your home secure while you’re away.